Brioche with Tuppo: The Soft Secret of Sicilian Breakfast!

 -

-Bourbon vanilla bean, which is more intense than extract.
+Bourbon vanilla bean, more intense than extract

 -

-A teaspoon of orange blossom water or acacia honey.
+A teaspoon of orange blossom water or acacia honey

 For alternative textures: